PrefectHQ/prefect/docs/orchestration/getting-started/more-resources.md

 locally or through Prefect Cloud/Server.
 To create a new project and register all examples, run the following:

-You can register all the examples in a new project by running the following:

 ```
 # Create a new "Prefect Examples" project
 $ prefect create project "Prefect Examples"